-American Transmission Company (ATC) owns and maintains a number of transmission lines in the area (Exhibit 4-1).
+American Transmission Company (ATC) owns and maintains a number of transmission lines in the area, however there are no transmission lines in the Town of Leon.
 ATC began operations on January 1, 2001, as the first multi-state transmission only utility.
 They own 9,350 circuit miles of transmission lines and wholly and jointly own 500 substations.
-A transmission lines runs in an east to west direction passing through the Town of Richford.
 According to ATC, transmission systems throughout Zone 1 (includes Waushara County) are overloaded and experiencing low voltages.
-To increase transmission capacities, several projects are planned.